smo0ths/Registry-Tweaks-Refresh.bat/README.md

 :: endlocal
 :: goto :TT
 :: :TT
+:: echo "this is fine (ERROR: The system was unable to find the specified registry key or value.)" >> "%log%"

 echo "TCPIP TWEAKS DEFAULT" >> "%log%" for /f "tokens=2 delims== " %%G in ('wmic nic where "NetEnabled=true" get GUID /value ^| find "="') do (